Belle - Healthy Performing Hooves

 Trimmer: James Welz, Phoenix, AZ

 This is my own horse, Gezebella.
 "Belle" is a 4 year old branded RPSI Warmblood mare (and future Grand Prix dressage horse).
 Her feet are a good example of soft terrain hooves that have adapted to hard/dry terrain.
 She has been trimmed by James since we purchased her as a late yearling.
 Even though she is not conditioned to rocky ground, she is fairly comfortable traveling right over rocks.
-Other than a little bit of high-low syndrome so common in domestic horses (she eats with her left foot foreward and right foot backward), her hooves are pretty much problem-free.
+Other than a little bit of high-low syndrome so common in domestic horses (she eats with her left foot forwards and right foot backwards), her hooves are pretty much problem-free.
 Okay, the one drawback is that her hooves grow like weeds, and can sometimes be a lot of work to keep trimmed to the level of perfection that I expect. -- Yvonne, Sept.
 2007

 Belle has shown in many dressage shows over the past year, earning 70% scores at Training level, and frequent scores of "8" for her gaits.